venky04321/digitalgov.gov/content/join-digitalgov/open-opportunities-in-digitalgov.md

 url: /join/open-opportunities-in-digitalgov/
 date: 2014-05-12 1:41:02 -0400
 title: Open Opportunities in DigitalGov
 summary: 'Building a 21st century workforce.
 One task at a time.
-Get Started Every agency at every level of government has a role in creating digital government.
+Get Started Every agency at level of government has a role in creating digital government.
 There are great opportunities to solve the problems in your agencies and to engage your high-performing staff with cutting-edge projects across agency bounds.'
+Or
+Every person involve in thier own work,mature,knowledge,capable of self handle.
+As well as use present technologies,all time try for learning and cool and composition mind,those activities will give digital gov.

+Hello world,we can do best of best world if we trust ourself,,,,moreever never depend on anything,sometime dependence situations occur,no problem.i will give u best of best example ,,,search in the internet and learn what u have to do.
+We need show goddlenes and the heavenness.one more thing we are in the heaven.
+Follow my advice,i will understand ur problems and i will clarify in everydirection and i will make u see how u can be in world ,,,
 authors:
+My email id is,,,venky04321@gmail.com
-  - apiazza
+  - VENKATARAMANA VEMULA

 ---

 > _Building a 21st century workforce._ _One task at a time._

 <p style="text-align: center">
   <a class="button" title="OpenOppsinDigitalGov" href="https://openopps.digitalgov.gov/">Get Started</a>